 The last stage is known as the thawing stage where the pain level starts to go down and the range of motion of the shoulder begins to show improvement.
 This can also be called the recovery stage of the condition and will last around 3 months.
 So, the total time for recovery from frozen shoulder can last up to a year or even longer.
 This is why it is very important to catch the symptoms early and seek treatment before the condition worsens which will prolong the recovery time.

 What Is The Treatment For A Frozen Shoulder?

 The first step towards fixing a frozen shoulder is to have a proper examination of the injured area by your chiropractor to see which motions of the shoulder are the most reduced.
-This is important to help determine which physical therapy exercises should be implemented as well as the best adjustment to be applied to the affected shoulder joint.
+This is important to help determine which adjustments to the spine, adjustments to the shoulder, and physical therapy exercises should be implemented as well as the best adjustment to be applied to the affected shoulder joint.
 Once the joint gains better motion from the adjustment, then muscle stimulation can be used to help reduce pain and continually free up the surrounding musculature.

 A therapy known as PEMF (pulsed electromagnetic field) can then be used to help enhance the cellular charges deep within the body that are at a lower energy due to pain and inflammation.
 This will allow the cells to come to a higher energy state allowing the body to self heal.
 PEMF therapy and chiropractic adjustments must be performed consistently to obtain the best results.